My main research focus is on designing, analyzing and implementing scalable, robust and efficient nonlinear optimization algorithms.

 In this work, we develop convergence analysis of a modified line search method for objective functions whose value is computed with noise and whose gradient estimates are inexact and possibly random.
 The noise is assumed to be bounded in absolute value without any additional assumptions.
 We extend the framework based on stochastic methods from [Cartis & Scheinberg, 2018] which was developed to provide analysis of a standard line search method with exact function values and random gradients to the case of noisy function.
 We introduce a condition on the gradient which when satisfied with some sufficiently large probability at each iteration, guarantees convergence properties of the line search method.
 We derive expected complexity bounds for convex, strongly convex and nonconvex functions.

-- (Status: Submitted) Albert S. Berahas, Liyuan Cao and Katya Scheinberg.
+- (Status: Accepted, SIAM Journal on Optimization) Albert S. Berahas, Liyuan Cao and Katya Scheinberg.
 Global Convergence Rate Analysis of a Generic Line Search Algorithm with Noise.
 (Download PDF)

 - (virtual) INFORMS Annual Meeting 2020, Institute for Operations Research and the Management Sciences Conference, National Harbor, MD. (slides)

 - (postponed due to COVID-19) SIOPT 2020, SIAM Conference on Optimization, Hong Kong.

 - Joint Mathematics Meetings (JMM) 2020, Denver, CO. (slides)

 - Young Researchers Workshop 2019, ORIE, Cornell University, Ithaca, NY. (slides)

 Sequential Quadratic Optimization for Nonlinear Equality Constrained Stochastic Optimization